-The Florence Oilfield was discovered in 1876 and has produced over 15 million barrels of oil.
-The Field produces from the fractured Pierre Formation between 1880 ft and 3600 ft.
 Following the acquisition of the Florence Oilfield in May 2012, the first drilling campaign of two wells commenced in Q1 2013.
-The Patti sidetrack well was designed to penetrate and drain oil that was encountered by the original Patti well, drilled in June 2010, but left unproduced oil in the Pierre Formation.
+The Patti sidetrack well was designed to penetrate and drain oil that was encountered by the original Patti well, drilled in June 2010, but left unproduced oil in the Pierre formation.
+The Aurora well was planned as a deviated well targeting a seismically defined 'ghost' in the Pierre formation.
+This well was initially drilled to 3260 ft and was subsequently deepened to 3572 ft.
+Neither of these wells were commercially successful.